khalid-hussain/shaheen/chap4.md

 Angela would say laughing, "You're worrying unnecessarily.
 Trust me, it was only a joke."

-One evening when Abu Dawood was present, Bashir Bin Hassan was dressing Rabia's wounds.
+One evening when Abu Dawood was present, Bashir bin Hassan was dressing Rabia's wounds.
 Maria said, "Angela could not sleep last night too.
 Please have a good look at her teeth."